Cylinder leak down testing can tell you more than you think. This is how to do a cylinder leak down test.

 A Cylinder Leak down or cylinder leakage test is similar to a compression test in that it tells you how well your engine’s cylinders are sealing.
 But instead of measuring pressure, it measures pressure loss.

 A leak down test requires the removal of all the spark plugs.
-The crankshaft is then turned so that each piston is at top dead center (both valves closed) when each cylinder is tested.
+The crankshaft is then turned so that each piston is at top dead centre (both valves closed) when each cylinder is tested.
 Most people start with cylinder number one and follow the engine’s firing order.

 A threaded coupling attached to a leakage gauge is screwed into a spark plug hole.
 Compressed air (80 to 90 psi) is then fed into the cylinder.